ono-midori/ono-midori.github.io/techs/libevent.md

     struct evbuffer_iovec *vec_out, int n_vec);
 ```

-When you call evbuffer_peek(), you give it an array of evbuffer_iovec structures in vec_out.
-The array's length is n_vec.
-It sets these structures so that each one contains a pointer to a chunk of the evbuffer's internal RAM (iov_base), and the length of memory that is set in that chunk.
+When you call `evbuffer_peek()`, you give it an array of `evbuffer_iovec` structures in vec_out.
+The array's length is `n_vec`.
+It sets these structures so that each one contains a pointer to a chunk of the evbuffer's internal RAM (`iov_base`), and the length of memory that is set in that chunk.

-If len is less than 0, evbuffer_peek() tries to fill all of the evbuffer_iovec structs you have given it.
+If len is less than 0, `evbuffer_peek()` tries to fill all of the `evbuffer_iovec` structs you have given it.
 Otherwise, it fills them until either they are all used, or at least len bytes are visible.
-If the function could give you all the data you asked for, it returns the number of evbuffer_iovec structures that it actually used.
+If the function could give you all the data you asked for, it returns the number of `evbuffer_iovec` structures that it actually used.
 Otherwise, it returns the number that it would need in order to give what you asked for.

-When ptr is NULL, evbuffer_peek() starts at the beginning of the buffer.
-Otherwise, it starts at the pointer given in ptr.
+When `ptr` is NULL, `evbuffer_peek()` starts at the beginning of the buffer.
+Otherwise, it starts at the pointer given in `ptr`.

 ```c++
 {